 Borders are really overrated!
 Weeding on your hands and knees is avoidable!
 Having an electric push mower that can be started with the push of a button is the best thing I’ve ever had!
 It makes mowing so easy because it can be turned on in an instant … whenever I need it and it’s as tough and sturdy as a gas mower!

-Granted it’s not a showcase landscape, but it works great for me because I can actually get it done … Multiple Sclerosis be damned!
+Granted it’s not a showcase landscape, but it works great for me because I can actually get it done … Lupus be damned!